tdtu98/JAIST_chatbot_v3/README.md

 </p>

 ### Stateful App
-After getting familliar with my setup, we move to a tougher part: stateful app.
+After warming up with the easy part, we move to a tougher one: stateful app.
 This is the diagram of my app:
 <p align="center">
   <img src="https://github.com/tdtu98/JAIST_Chatbot_v3/blob/main/images/diagram_stateful_app.png" alt="drawing" style="width:80%;"/>
 </p>

 In this setup, the MongoDB is deployed using [statefulsets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with three pods.
 The statefulsets enable each pod to have its own pv while deployments cannot.
-However, we need to use [```MogoDB replication```](https://www.mongodb.com/docs/manual/replication/) for ```data synchronization``` between three pods as K8s does not take the responsibility.
-We set up ```mongo-0``` as the ```Primary``` database and the other two become ```Secondary``` databases.
+However, we need to use [`MogoDB replication`](https://www.mongodb.com/docs/manual/replication/) for `data synchronization` between three pods as K8s does not take the responsibility.
+We set up `mongo-0` as the `Primary` database and the other two become `Secondary` databases.
+In default setting, `Primary` database has the highest priority to read and write.

 In pratice, you create a new cluster in GKE, setting up `Nginx Ingress Controller`, and adding `OPENAI_API_KEY` following the above directions.
 Next, we deploy our app using Helm:
 ```